taye/interact.js/docs/modifiers.md

 setting their `endOnly` option to `true`.
 When an `endOnly` modifier is used with an action that has `inertia` enabled, the event coordinates will be smoothly moved from the up coords to the modified coords.

+interact.js comes with a vew different types of modifiers for
+<router-link to="snapping">snapping</router-link> and
+<router-link to="restriction">restricting</router-link>
+elements.